 National Gallery of Iceland

-The National Gallery's of Iceland buildings at Fríkirkjuvegur 7 houses several exhibition halls on three floors, and a gift shop.
+The National Gallery's buildings houses four exhibition halls on two floors.

 Ongoing Exhibitions